battleaxedotco/triclops/README.md

 ```
 FiraMono-Regular
 ```
-Which is the Postscript name.
+Which is the correct Postscript name.
 Yay!

 But a lot of fonts don't match this format. 🤔
 - Arial Regular: `ArialMT`
 - Courier Regular: `Courier`
 - HelveticaNeue Regular: `HelveticaNeue`
+- Times New Roman Regular: `TimesNewRomanPSMT`

 Sooooooo we need to manually create a substitution list based on available fonts and their Postscript names.

 #### Triclops JSON format
+Dragging system fonts into the panel generates a list of fonts that do not match the `FontName-FontStyle` formatting.
 ```
 {
     "Arial Black": {